import numpy as np

 Another interpretation of the Newton's method is that it constructs and minimizes a quadratic approximation of the objective function.
 Therefore if the objective function is quadratic, the approximation will be perfect and Newton's method converges in a single step with step size of 1.

-Consider the following hessian for a function of two variables $x_1$ and $x_2$: $$ \begin{bmatrix} 10 & 8\\ 8 & 10 \end{bmatrix} $$
+As an example, consider the following hessian for a function of two variables $x_1$ and $x_2$: $$ \begin{bmatrix} 10 & 8\\ 8 & 10 \end{bmatrix} $$

 Values of this matrix are double the coefficients of the quadratic model.
 That is because derivative of $x^2$ is $2x$, so the function with that derivative the coefficients are divided by two.
 So the quadratic model given by hessian above is: $$ f(x_1, x_2) = (10x_1x_1 + 8x_1x_2 + 8x_2x_1 + 10x_2x_2) / 2 $$ Which is: $$ f(x_1, x_2) = 5x_1^2 + 5x_2^2 + 8x_1x_2 $$